jairoacademy/springboot-eureka/README.md

 ```

 ### Setup
-To run this project, install it locally using docker compose (coming soon):
+To run this project, install it locally using docker compose:
 ```
 docker-compose up -d
 ```